vmware-labs/reconciler-runtime/README.md

 If configured, a [finalizer](#finalizers) can be managed on the resource which will be added before create/udpate and removed after sucessful delete.

 If requested, the managed resource will be tracked for the resource.

+## Breaking Changes

+Known breaking changes are captured in the [release notes](https://github.com/vmware-labs/reconciler-runtime/releases), it is strongly recomened to review the release notes before upgrading to a new version of reconciler-runtime.
+When possible, breaking changes are first marked as deprecations before full removal in a later release.
+Patch releases will be issued to fix significant bugs and unintentional breaking changes.

+We strive to release reconciler-runtime against the latest Kuberentes and controller-runtime releases.
+Upstream breaking changes in either dependency may also force changes in reconciler-runtime without a deprecation period.

+reconciler-runtime is rapidly evolving.
+While we strive for API compatability between releases, functionality that is better handled using a different API may be removed.
+Release version numbers follow semver.

 ## Contributing